-Not open for credit to students who have completed or are enrolled in MEDIA 180.
+3 units, 2 hour lecture, 3 hours laboratory (GR) Not open for credit to students who have completed or are enrolled in MEDIA 180.
+Acceptable for credit: CSU

 Advanced HDSLR camera exploration of still and motion video: Intermediate to advanced techniques of shooting high resolution stills and full HD video, exploration of the HDSLR aesthetic, emphasis on low cost alternatives to video production popular with indie filmmakers.
 1012.00